Explore & Download These Resources

 It is not uncommon for adolescents to experiment with different substances such as alcohol or cigarettes, but this can lead to heavy and continued use, which is dangerous and may put their health at risk.
 This brief discusses the signs and symptoms of alcohol and drug use and provides recommendations to assess substance use among youth in OST programs.

-Children in the United States tend to experience a decline in positive self-concept during their adolescent years.
 Having a negative self concept during adolescence has been associated with maladaptive behaviors and emotions.
 In contrast, having a positive self-concept has been linked to positive social and emotional development.
-This brief discusses child and adolescent self-concept and provides information for out-of-school time program practitioners on how to assess self-concept among program participants.
-The brief also suggests ways that program practitioners can foster positive self concept in adolescents.
+This brief discusses child and adolescent self-concept and how to assess self-concept among program participants and ways that program practitioners can foster positive self concept in adolescents.

 Before the School Bell Rings: How a Before-School Physical Activity Programs Improves Executive Functions.

-BOKS is a physical education program that operates for approximately 40 minutes before school begins for two to three mornings per week.
-This article describes a three year study that investigated how a before-school physical activity program like BOKS can support positive development and school-related outcomes.
+This article describes a three year study that investigated how a before-school physical activity program can support positive development and school-related outcomes.
 In particular, the study examined whether program participation was associated with “executive functions” such as working memory and the ability to shift between tasks.

 The current research on the brain has expended in the past few years, and as our knowledge of the brain grows, so too does the opportunity to use this information to actively shape programs, practices, and policies that promote the well-being of children and youth.
 This brief provides a review of new brain research as it applies to those serving children and youth,